anorangesky/katacoda-scenarios/jest-tutorial/step0.md

 Four checks to know if your test is meaningful:

 1. It runs fast.
 (If the test runs slow there is a greater risk that you won’t run them and then it is no need to write the test in the first place)
 2. The test is stable.
-(If the test is flaky will tend to not trust the tests)
+(If the test is flaky* one will tend to not trust the tests)
-3. The test is easy to read.
+3. The test is easy to understand.
 (If only you can understand what the test does, the risk is greater that no one else can fix it if it breaks and delete it instead)
 4. The test(s) catches bugs.
 (Bugs rarely appear in isolated components.
 You need to combine multiple tests to catch real-life issues.
 If you only have isolated unit tests it might seem like your code is working because all components work individually, but together they may crash)

+*Flaky means that the test sometimes fails and sometimes passes.
+You can read more about it here: [Flaky tests](https://docs.gitlab.com/ee/development/testing_guide/flaky_tests.html)

 ## What are some test strategies?